thoughtbot/paperclip/README.md

 images; [ImageMagick's geometry documentation](http://www.imagemagick.org/script/command-line-processing.php#geometry) has more information on the accepted style formats.

 ImageMagick supports a number of environment variables for controlling its resource limits.
-For example, you can enfore memory or execution time limits by setting the following variables in your application's process environment:
+For example, you can enforce memory or execution time limits by setting the following variables in your application's process environment:

 * `MAGICK_MEMORY_LIMIT=128MiB`
 * `MAGICK_MAP_LIMIT=64MiB`